-New multi-player VR experience Earthlight: Lunar Hub opening alongside stunning Museum of the Moon installation on 1 December.
+New multi-player VR experience Earthlight: Lunar Hub opening alongside stunning Museum of the Moon installation in December.

 This summer, Scienceworks is over the moon to feature two incredible lunar experiences: Opaque Space's new Earthlight: Lunar Hub virtual reality experience and Museum of the Moon, an astronomical seven metre sculpture of the moon.

 Inspired by their recent collaboration with NASA building astronaut training simulations, Melbourne-based outfit Opaque Space have created a truly unforgettable VR experience halfway between a gaming and space exploration.
 Six players to collaborate live on-site to journey through a lunar craft and undertake a moonwalk.
 All within a painstakingly realistic moon environment.
 Earthlight: Lunar Hub was recently recognised at the Australian Game Developer Awards as “a game beyond entertainment”.

 Available to the public for the first time, the 40-minute experience with 20 minutes in-game uses headsets and backpack PCs, allowing players to move freely around the 7x10m play space.
 Earthlight: Lunar Hub takes standard virtual reality to the next level.

 Jonathan Shearer, General Manager, Scienceworks said the experience follows a highly successful run at Scienceworks of Earthlight: Spacewalk; the award-winning first iteration of the Earthlight series; "Earthlight: Lunar Hub is one small step for visitors, but one giant leap in the virtual reality arena.
 The graphics are so highly realistic, I felt like I really was walking on the moon.
 Visitors are going to be awe-struck by this experience," Shearer said.